 But about a year later, I got serious about blogging regularly — and it was great to already have the ebook to offer new readers.

-This simple system still works in 2019
+This simple system still works

 So, I remembered the simple plan I like to use to get things off the ground sooner rather than later.